fatred/problemofnetworkdotcom/content/posts/building-vault-pki/index.md

 2. No need to fight `openssl` to wrangle self signed (or for the really brave, a manual CA)
 3. Full automation support to enable estate wide renewal in minutes, not _half a lifetime_.

+Much of this content was abstracted from the Original Hashi docs, which are brilliant, and can be found [here](https://developer.hashicorp.com/vault/tutorials/pki/pki-engine).

-So lets get into it.
+So all that being said, lets get into it.

 ---